 Ginny added, “It's hard not to be a little sentimental but we're happy Dad.
 I honestly think we know what we're doing, well, most of the time anyway.”

-“I'm sure you do,” answered her father, who was quite sure of his daughter.
+“I'm sure you do,” answered her father.
+He was quite sure of his daughter.

 The ride to London was uneventful, the two threesomes chatting amiably but without much purpose as each of them followed thoughts that could be spoken with a Muggle listening.
 When they turned onto the street to the station, now more run-down than when the grand edifice was new, the traffic intensified to an unmoving line long before the entrance.

-After a few motionless minutes, Harry got out, sat Barnaby's cage on the seat and said, “I'll go see what's going on, maybe we should walk from here.”
+After a few motionless minutes, Harry got out, sat Barnaby's cage on the seat, “I'll go see what's going on, maybe we should walk from here.”

 Traffic began to slowly move as taxis, lorries, and cars cleared from behind the just-removed blockade but the road was still jammed and the station was hardly getting any closer.
 The drivers stopped and helped Ron and Harry navigate the four trunks through the queue of parked cars about half the length of a Quidditch pitch before the station entrance.
 Ron paid one and Harry paid the other while Ginny and Mr. Weasley ran for trolleys.
 Hermione and Mrs. Weasley stayed by their trunks and managed their pets.

 Then, with two trolleys each loaded with two trunks, owls on top, Crookshank's basket in Hermione's arms, they hurried their way into and through the crowded station, here and there swerving around a Muggle or two.
 They had to halt in front of the barrier to platform 9 ¾ where an apparently first year family, a mother and son, fiddled with the brand new owl cage on their trolley.